gabrielrf96/html-artisan/README.md

 If you need to set an object property manually (because you need, for example, to set a method on the element you are creating), you can do so using callbacks.
 See the callbacks section for more information on this topic.

 Some things to take into account while defining attributes:
-- Since 'class' is a reserved word, it should be quoted.
+- Since 'class' is a reserved keyword, it should be quoted.

 - CSS classes can be passed as either 'class' or 'className'.